Snivyn/shopify-bot/README.md

 * Monitor sites until a product is found in real-time

 ### What's left to do?
+* Support for queue-based releases not implemented yet.
+Will be soon.
 * Proxy support
 * Checkout process
 * Log all events for debugging purposes